yarinbaslo/DNY/README.md

 ### Features

-	1. Automatic Detection:
+	1. **Automatic Detection**
-Identifies inaccessible domains due to DNS restrictions.
+   - Identifies inaccessible domains due to DNS restrictions.

-	2. Dynamic DNS Switching:
+2. **Dynamic DNS Switching**
-Automatically reroutes blocked requests to external DNS providers (e.g., Google DNS, Cloudflare DNS).
+   - Automatically reroutes blocked requests to external DNS providers (e.g., Google DNS, Cloudflare DNS).

-	3. Ethical Content Check:
+3. **Ethical Content Check**
-Analyzes the requested domain for harmful or unethical content and provides warnings to users.
+   - Analyzes the requested domain for harmful or unethical content and provides warnings to users.

-	4. User-Friendly Notifications:
+4. **User-Friendly Notifications**
-Notifies users when:
+   - Notifies users when:
-	•	A domain is blocked.
+     - A domain is blocked.
-	•	DNS switching is successful.
+     - DNS switching is successful.
-	•	A site is flagged as unsafe or unethical.
+     - A site is flagged as unsafe or unethical.

-	5. Seamless Integration:
+5. **Seamless Integration**
-Works in the background, requiring no user intervention or technical knowledge.
+   - Works in the background, requiring no user intervention or technical knowledge.

-	6. Cross-Platform Support:
+6. **Cross-Platform Support**
-Designed to work on Windows, macOS, and Linux.
+   - Designed to work on Windows, macOS, and Linux.